spress/spress-theme-spresso/src/content/posts/2015-07-26-welcome-to-spress.md

 categories: []
 tags: ["sample post", "posts"]
 ---
-To create a new post, simply run `spress new:post` command or add a file in the `src/content/posts` directory that follows the convention `YYYY-MM-DD-name-of-post.md`.
+To create a new post, simply runs `spress new:post` command or adds a file in the `./src/content/posts` folder that follows the convention `YYYY-MM-DD-name-of-post.md`.

 More information about Spress: